Blueprint SDK — API

 Parameters:

-token_uid:TokenUidto mint; contract must have mint authority over it.amount:Amountto mint; contract must hold enough HTR in its balance to be consumed in the process.
+token_uid:TokenUidto mint; contract must have mint authority over it.amount:Amountto mint.fee_payment_token:TokenUidused to pay the minting fee; defaults to HTR.

 syscall.melt_tokens

-Melts an amount of a given token by removing it to the contract balance.
+Melts an amount of a given token by removing it from the contract balance.

 Parameters:

-token_uid:TokenUidto melt; contract must have melt authority over it.amount:Amountto melt; contract receives in its balance the redemption of HTR.
+token_uid:TokenUidto melt; contract must have melt authority over it.amount:Amountto melt.fee_payment_token:TokenUidused to pay the melting fee; defaults to HTR.

-Creates a new fungible token and adds its initial supply to the contract balance.
+Creates a new deposit-based fungible token and adds its initial supply to the contract balance.

 self,